rune/rune/docs/docs/how-it-works/existing-game.md

 npx rune-games-cli@latest create
 ```

 You now have a simple example game with game logic and client rendering files.
 You can then copy your game logic and rendering code into the `logic.ts` and `client.ts` files respectively.
-Take a look at [Quick Start](../quick-start) for a quick introduction to these files or [Syncing Game State](./syncing-game-state) for a more in-depth explanation on the need for separation between logic and rendering.
+Take a look at [Quick Start](../quick-start) for a quick introduction to these files or [Syncing Game State](./syncing-game-state) for a more in-depth explanation.

 We recommend that you enable ESLint in your editor to detect issues while developing your game.
 The template code already has the necessary configuration for ESLint.